stepanataccolade/docsv2/sources/ci_subscriptions.md

 <img src="../images/project_dashboard_enable_project.png" alt="Dashboard Enable Project Page" style="width:800px;"/>

-- If you have recently added a project to github/bitbucket, click on the ***Sync*** button to sync your source code repo with Shippable.
+- If you have recently added a repository to github/bitbucket, click on the `Sync` button and check to see if you can see your new repository.

+After enabling a project you will be redirected to the project's page on Shippable.
+More details on this are in our [Projects section](ci_projects.md)

 ### Building a Project
 Once enabled, you can build a project in the following ways -